tasfik007/assesment-101/AuthApp/README.md

 4. Version Control: Done using git and github.
 5. Database: MongoDB Atlas platform used to integrate with MongoDB database.
 6. Object Relation Mapping: Done with the help of Mongoose library.
+7. Password is encrypted using bcrypt before saving user in database.